World Idol: Background

 The performance show was broadcast on Christmas Day 2003, with the results show aired on New Year's Day 2004.
 It was produced in the United Kingdom at Fountain Studios in London, using the set from the recently completed second series of Pop Idol.
 After presenting the competitors, viewers from the 11 participating countries were allowed to vote by telephone, but not for the participant from their home country.

 All participants sang in English except for Diana Karazon, who sang in Arabic.

-British presenters Ant and Dec hosted the show on most English speaking countries, while local presenters hosted for their own country in the local language.
+British presenters Ant & Dec hosted the show on most English speaking countries, while local presenters hosted for their own country in the local language.
 Additionally, Canada’s CTV Network used Canadian Idol host Ben Mulroney (with the show on Fox, which used Ant and Dec as hosts, was not simulcast with the CTV feed, to prevent Canadians from calling the American toll-free number to vote for their idol, Ryan Malcolm).
 Victoria Beckham performed her UK No. 3 hit "Let Your Head Go" during the results interval.

 The show was broadcast on 11 television broadcasters worldwide.